lbl-srg/soep/doc/design/source/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The purpose of this section is to design how to keep the OpenStudio Model API and the Modelica section synchronized, while requiring only one place where information is declared.
+The purpose of this section is to design how to keep the OpenStudio Model API and the Modelica models synchronized.
+As there are currently more than 600 Modelica models and function, we intent to design it such that there is only one place where information is declared.

+Also, users should be able to provide their own Modelica models or libraries and integrate them in an OpenStudio graphical model editor.

-A solution for this is to use so-called vendor annotations [#ven_ann]_ in the Modelica code, and encode in these vendor annotations the information required to generate the OpenStudio Model API that corresponds to the library. [#os_mod_api]_
+A solution for declaring information that is needed to integrate Modelica models with the OpenStudio Model library this is to use so-called vendor annotations [#ven_ann]_ in the Modelica code, and encode in these vendor annotations the information required to generate the OpenStudio Model API that corresponds to the library. [#os_mod_api]_
-For a boiler, model, vendor annotation in the ``EnergyPlus`` namespace may look as shown below.
+For example, for a boiler, model, vendor annotation in the ``EnergyPlus`` namespace may look as shown below.